Skip to Main Content

 Vascular Surgery Fellows in the first year of their fellowship training are assigned to the Vascular Research Team for a six month rotation.
 During this time the fellow achieves technical proficiency in a number of basic laboratory techniques, gains significant experience in microsurgical techniques and the use of an operative microscope, and is expected to make an original contribution to the field of basic vascular biology research in the form of peer-reviewed publications and presentations at national meetings.

-Additional opportunities for research education are available to undergraduate, post-baccalaureate, graduate students as well as through the Collmann Medical Student Educational Endowment.
+Additional opportunities for research education are available to undergraduate and post-baccalaureate students as well as.
 Contact the Vascular Research Laboratory for details.

 The University of Tennessee Graduate School of Medicine